 For PaDiM, we focus on the pinhole dataset, which should be more time-consuming to detect than the scratches as higher resolutions were needed.
-For the membranes with pinholes, each 8  11” membrane image was divided into 224 244 pixel sub-images for processing by the PaDiM algorithm.
+For the membranes with pinholes, each 8  11” membrane image was divided into 224 244 pixel sub-images for processing by the PaDiM algorithm.
 This corresponds to 3924 sub-images that need to be inspected to find defects on the four membrane specimens.
 However, this was after cropping the scanned image so that its height and width were a multiple of 224 pixels, so a small part of the membrane on the border was removed.
 If the border was included and the membrane was not cropped, then splitting the membranes into 224 224-sized sub-images would result in 4181 sub-images total.
 This amount more realistically represents the number of tiles that need to be processed so that the entire membrane can be inspected.
 It should be noted that this is not an exact multiple of 4 because the different scanned membrane images had slightly different sizes.
 The time taken to extract features for all these images and create an anomaly map is roughly estimated using Equation 1: